Posted: 11/25/19 | November 25th, 2019

 These travel clothes are some of the most versatile on the market.
-Made from merino wool, Unbound’s clothing can be worn daily for weeks (and months!) without getting smelly.
+Made from merino wool, Unbound offers clothing that can be worn daily for weeks (and months!) without getting smelly.
 They are perfect for the traveler who wants to pack lighter.
-I really love the material, they feel great, they hardly ever need a wash, and they last forever!
+I really love the material, they’re comfortable, they hardly ever need a wash, and they last forever!

 If you’re in need of proper luggage, Samsonite has been a go-to brand for durable, reliable luggage for ages.
 Now, I’m a backpack guy but I love this new luggage set.
 It’s made from 100% recycled plastic!
 Every little part of it!
 I can get behind something that environmentally friendly.
 It also comes with a limited 10 year warranty too in case something goes wrong.